Carolyn Cowan: Photography

-Psychosexual and Yoga Teacher
+Psychosexual, Author and Yoga Trainer

-Cowan's professional life is now largely focused on her work as a psychosexual and relationship therapist.
+Cowan’s professional life is now largely focused on her work as a psychotherapist and author.
 She is a member of the College of Sexual and Relationship Therapists (COSRT) and accredited with the National Counselling Society (NCS).
 She works in all manners of addictive behaviours and sexual dysfunction, including working with same-sex couples, pre- and post-natal relationships, and sexual issues.

-Cowan is one of a growing number of sex therapists who do not believe in the traditional concept of sexual addiction.
+Cowan is one of a growing number of psychotherapists who do not believe in the traditional concept of sexual addiction.
 Going against current assumptions and trends, she debunks the idea that sex addiction is real.
 Instead, she says, the current concept of "sex addiction" is a belief system, supported by faith, moral conviction and religious principles, that represents an attack on sexuality and its expression.
 It was originally devised, as a system, in the 1980s during the AIDS crisis, and does not support recovery from trauma, an abusive background, mental illness, etc. in its concepts and applications, she says.
 Cowan believes that labeling behaviors as sex addiction asserts a false, dangerous myth that undermines personal responsibility.

 Cowan is also an international Kundalini yoga teacher.
 She said she discovered yoga in India and is heavily inspired by Hindu spirituality.
 During an interview with British Vogue, Cowan said, "yoga builds confidence, connections and friendships.
 It eases loneliness, gives you faith in yourself.
 By attending a regular class, you join a community and a worldwide tribe; with yoga as a part of your focus you can go on to train as a teacher, empowering yourself and changing the lives of others."